Pineapple Growing in the Florida Home Landscape

 Insect Pests

-Pineapple plants may be attacked by various mealybugs, scales, and the root-feeding grubs of several beetle species.
-Before planting, inspect the pineapple plant (especially the undersides of the lower leaves) for mealybugs and scales; if needed treat for control and then plant.
+Pineapple plants may be attacked by various mealybugs, scales, and root-feeding grubs of several beetle species.
+Prior to planting, inspect the pineapple plant (especially the undersides of the lower leaves) for mealybugs and scales; if needed treat for control and then plant.

 Scales.
-Scales attack the leaves of pineapple plants, weakening them.
+Scales attack the leaves of pineapple plants, which weakens the plant.
 To prevent scale infestations, use clean soil media to start new plants and inspect plants frequently.

 Nematodes

 Several nematodes may cause significant injury to pineapple roots including root knot (Meloidogyne spp.) and reniform (Rotylenchulus reniformis) nematodes.
 Symptoms include plant decline, stunted development and reduced fruit production.
-Plant only vigorous plant material and if possible inspect the roots for signs of nematode feeding before planting, discarding planting material with signs of infestation.
+Plant only vigorous plant material.
+If possible inspect the roots for signs of nematode feeding before planting, and discard planting material with signs of infestation.
 The best control is not to introduce nematode-infested soil or plant material into the pineapple planting area.

 Diseases